canonical/yarf/docs/how-to/run-a-robot-test-suite-in-yarf.md

 ## Debug failing tests

-When developing tests, you will often need more feedback than the command line gives you. `yarf` will output a handful of files in the `results` folder:
+When developing tests, you will often need more feedback than the command line gives you. `yarf` will output log files in the `tmp/yarf-outdir` directory.
+The user can override the target path with the `--outdir` argument:

 ```
-suite
+tmp
-└── results
+└── yarf-outdir
     ├── log.html
     ├── output.xml
     └── report.html